UBC-MDS/group12/README.md

 # Project Proposal

 This project attempts to find the association between the probability of heart attack and various demographic or medical factors of the patient.
+We attempt to use hypothesis testing on several demographic and medical factors between people who are not diagnosed with heart disease and those who are diagnosed with heart disease to make inference on whether certain factor are associated with presence of heart disease.

 ### Contributors:
 - Kelly Wu